 South Dakota has been very careful in its implementation of sports betting within the state.
 Sports betting is only available at retail casinos in Deadwood and on tribal land.

 South Dakota didn’t rush to legalize sports betting when the Supreme Court struck down the Professional and Amateur Sports Protection Act in 2018.
-South Dakota didn’t end up legalizing sports betting until November of 2020.
-South Dakota voters were the impetus to bring sports betting to the state in some capacity.
+South Dakota didn’t end up legalizing sports betting until November 2020.
+State voters were the impetus to bring sports betting to the state in some capacity.

 On election day in November, there was a ballot for South Dakota state residents to determine if sports betting would be approved in the state.
 Voters in the state approved sports betting by an overwhelming margin.
 58% of voters favored sports betting compared to 42% who opposed the form of gambling entering state borders.

 The South Dakota legislature was pleased with this decision.
 Retail sports betting passed easily, as voted by state residents.
 However, Governor Kristi Noem opposed statewide mobile betting.
 This left it dead in the state legislature.
 A 2023 attempt to bring it to voters failed to gain traction.

 What Sports Betting Bill in South Dakota Says

 The details of the South Dakota sports betting bill are interesting.
 The South Dakota state legislature proposed a referendum bill in 2020 to determine if sports betting would enter the state.
 Voters approved the bill in November of 2020.
 This bill amended the state constitution and allows sports betting in Deadwood, SD in the future.
 Deadwood is a popular gambling location within the state.
 There are 26 casinos, but the city isn’t in an overly populated area.